RevealBi/Documentation/en/developer/java-sdk/using-the-server-sdk/object-encode-decode.md

 	}
 ```

-# Replacing Database/REST Data Source
+# Decoding Database/REST Data Source

 In the Java Web API server application, create a class that implements `IRVDataSourceProvider`.
-This class will perform the actual replacement of the Database/REST settings.
+This class will perform the actual decoding of the Database/REST settings.
 The `changeDataSourceItem` method of this class returns the `RVDataSourceItem` that the visualization will use to get its data.
 By modifying the `RVDataSourceItem` item that is provided as an argument in the `changeDataSourceItem` method, you can change which server or table to get your data from.

-## Example: Replace Host, Database,Schema, id and Table of an MS SQL Server
+## Example: Decode Host, Database,Schema, id and Table of an MS SQL Server

 **Step 3** You can change the MS SQL Server host, database, schema, id and table name of every MS SQL Server data source item in your dashboard by casting each `RVDashboardDataSource` as a `RVSqlServerDataSource` and every `RVDataSourceItem` as a `RVSqlServerDataSourceItem`, modifying it's properties as follows: